-ECC Project Monitoring Form Cottonwood Creek Project: Date: Observer(s): Kyle Ferrell Treasureton Fish Screen 1-12-16 Project Description and Photo Point: Project Start Date: An irrigation screen to limit fish entrainment.
+ECC Project Monitoring Form Ovid Creek Project: Date: Observer(s): Ovid Fish Screen 2/13/2018 Kyle Ferrell Project Description and Photo Point: Project Start Date: Irrigation screen to limit fish entrainment.
+Photo is a view of screen structure looking downstream.
 Initial Monitor Date: At least once a week during irrigation season.
-Project Finish Date: Location and Baseline Data: (NAD 83) 12T 0424346 4693377 Three water wheel powered drum screens.
-Fence line(s) Condition: Good Structure(s) Condition (diversions, fish screens, buildings): Good Success of Reclamation Efforts: N/A Visual Water Inspection (quality and flow): N/A Road and /or Trail Condition: N/A Signage: N/A Agricultural Uses: Problems or trespass, and any necessary corrective actions:

-This screen has been a fairly trouble free screen and is running smoothly.
+Project Finish Date: Location and Baseline Data: (NAD 83) 12T 0461652 4689490 Single water wheel powered drum screen.
+Fence line(s) Condition: N/A Structure(s) Condition (diversions, fish screens, buildings): Success of Reclamation Efforts: N/A Visual Water Inspection (quality and flow): N/A Road and /or Trail Condition: N/A Signage: N/A Agricultural Uses: N/A Problems or trespass, and any necessary corrective actions: This screen has a problem with entraining fish that make it into the top end of the screen and have a hard time finding the bypass pipe to make it back to the creek.
+I believe that the necessary corrective action for this problem is to completely rebuild this structure.
+The reason that the bypass pipe is hard for the fish to find is because it is just below the waterline.
+The bypass pipe is in this position because this screen structure was originally built to be a Goobi bubbler and later retrofitted to be a drum screen.
+However it should be noted that the number of fish which become trapped in the screen structure per year I would estimate to be 10-20.
+Based on the number of fish that I have relocated from the screen structure.